Sara Sorribes Tormo vs. Iga Swiatek: Prediction and Match Betting Odds | China Open

 Sara Sorribes Tormo vs. Iga Swiatek Trends and Insights

-- Swiatek has played 79 matches in the past year across all court surfaces, averaging 18.7 games per match and winning 64.0% of those games.
+- In her 79 matches in the past 12 months across all court surfaces, Swiatek is averaging 18.7 games per match and winning 64.0% of those games.

-- Swiatek is averaging 18.8 games per match and 8.8 games per set through 49 matches on hard courts in the past year.
+- Swiatek has played 49 matches on hard courts in the past 12 months, and has averaged 18.8 games per match and 8.8 games per set while winning 62.7% of games.

-- In the only match between Sorribes Tormo and Swiatek dating back to 2015, in the Wimbledon Round of 64, Swiatek came out on top 6-2, 6-0.
+- In the one match between Sorribes Tormo and Swiatek dating back to 2015, in the Wimbledon Round of 64, Swiatek won 6-2, 6-0.

-- Swiatek and Sorribes Tormo have competed in two sets, and Swiatek has emerged with the upper hand, coming out on top in all of them.
+- In two total sets against one another, Swiatek has won two, while Sorribes Tormo has secured zero.

-- Swiatek has won 12 games (85.7% win rate) against Sorribes Tormo, who has secured two games.
+- Swiatek has beaten Sorribes Tormo in 12 of 14 total games between them, good for a 85.7% winning percentage.

-- In their one match against each other, Sorribes Tormo and Swiatek are averaging 14 games and two sets.
+- Sorribes Tormo and Swiatek have faced off one time, averaging 14.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.